 He continued the chase, knocking her to the ground again.
 She again beat him until she was able to get free and resume running.

-When he caught up to her the third time, they were right on the edge of a very busy road.
+When he caught up to her the third time, they were right on the edge of a very busy four-lane road.
 He took her to the ground again and began trying to restrain her.
 He was on top of her in the middle of the road and trying to get his cell phone out of his pocket to call the police.
 She’s still hitting him and trying to escape.

-Our robber (a theft involving force is classified as a robbery in my state) got the bright idea that she needed some help.
+Our robber (a theft involving force is classified as a robbery in Ohio) got the bright idea that she needed some help.
 She began yelling “Rape!
 Rape!
 He’s raping me!” as loud as she could.
 Her cries were heard by a man driving by.
 That man had a gun.
 The gunman parked his car in the middle of the road, drew his gun and came to the assistance of the “rape victim”.

 He pointed his gun at the loss prevention employee (who happened to be a part-time police officer as well) and said “Let her go or I’m going to shoot you in the head!”